Are you wondering how to choose a target audience for your blog?

 Once you start writing content for your specific audience, you will realize that there is already a lot of similar content out there.

-How do you beat them and make sure that your customer can find you?
+How do you beat them and ensure your customers can find you?

 It shows the TruSEO score inside the WordPress editor with practical tips to improve your content.

 Plus, it comes with a built-in headline analyzer tool to help you write catchy headlines to improve your organic click-through rate.

 AIOSEO also includes integration with ChatGPT AI to generate your SEO title and meta descriptions.

 Other notable features include powerful XML sitemaps, schema markup, focus keyphrases, and free Semrush integration.